Back to articles

 5. Creation of MicroRNAs: Some introns can give rise to microRNAs (miRNAs) through intronic miRNA biogenesis.
 These miRNAs can regulate gene expression by binding to target mRNA molecules and promoting their degradation or inhibiting translation.

-6. Protection against Transposon Insertions: Introns can act as a buffer zone against the insertion of transposable elements or other DNA sequences that could disrupt gene function if inserted into exonic regions.
+6. Protection against transposon insertions: Introns can act as a buffer zone against the insertion of transposable elements or other DNA sequences that could disrupt gene function if inserted into exonic regions.

 Types of Exons